Disneyland 4th of July Fireworks, Patriotic Attractions, Food Guide

 “Actually, if you could see close in my eyes, the American flag is waving in both of them and up my spine is growing this red, white, and blue stripe.” -Walt Disney

-The Flag Retreat happens daily at 4:30PM but check the daily Disneyland calendar for the most current times as these can change.
+The Flag Retreat happens daily but check the daily Disneyland calendar for the most current times as these can change.
 Guests are asked to join in the Pledge of Allegiance before the Flag Retreat begins, followed by a chorus of “God Bless America” with the crowd removing their hats and putting their hands over their hearts.
 Current service members and veterans are invited to come stand by the flag during the ceremony.
 The Color Guard lowers the flag while the National Anthem is performed.
 After the ceremony, the Color Guard and cast members have a short procession down Main Street, U.S.A.

 Great Moments with Mr. Lincoln